I don’t think much of him at first. He isn’t big or even that muscular. He just stares at the ground, swaying gently from side to side.

 Cowboys will tell you that horses will do anything NOT to step on you.
 Bulls, on the other hand, will run you down.

 I’m at the Bucking & Barrels Rodeo Can-Am Pro Challenge in Lethbridge, southern Alberta, part of the annual Whoop-Up Days Family Festival.
-Rodeos, like dinosaurs, coulees and hoodoos, are synonymous with the Canadian Badlands which I’ve been exploring the last six days.
+Rodeos, like dinosaurs, coulees, and hoodoos, are synonymous with the Canadian Badlands which I’ve been exploring the last six days.
 Almost every small town I’ve driven through—Brooks, Patricia, Vulcan, Strathmore, Milk River—hosts its own rodeo in the summer.
-It’s not surprising, because the region is filled with working ranches and farms.
+It’s not surprising, this is cowboy country, the region is filled with working ranches and farms.
 Rodeo is more than a sport; it’s a way of life.

-It’s one of the human sides that travelers mostly know for its topography.
+Canadian Rodeo is one of the human sides of a region travelers mostly visit for its topography.

-Tonight’s show is a 90-minute exhibition—the second day of three—focusing on bucking events and barrel racing (Lethbridge favorites), including a good-natured international competition between the lineups’ professional Canadian & professional American riders, plus cash prizes totaling $80,000 CAD.
+Tonight’s show is a 90-minute exhibition—the second day of three—focusing on bucking events and barrel racing (Lethbridge favorites), including a good-natured international competition between the lineups’ professional Canadian & professional American riders.
+Cash prizes total $80,000 CAD (~$60,000 USAD).

 Duane, who runs the third-generation, family-owned Kesler Championship Rodeo, is the show’s producer and stock contractor.
 His company is known across Canada and in the United States for supplying exceptional horses and bulls that buck high and kick hard.
 For Lethbridge, Duane also wrangled the cowboys.